Best Dog Books for Kids

 Readers will laugh throughout this entire story of a boy determined to train his dog but each time he sets a rule, his dog breaks it.
 Soon the dog is playing video games, drinking from the toilet, and sleeping in the boy’s bed.
 Just who is training who?

-Max teaches readers the steps for how to get a puppy (ask a lot of times) and what to do when you get one (name the puppy, get a lot of puppy stuff, and teach the puppy.)
+Max teaches readers how to get a puppy (ask a lot of times) and what to do when you get one (name the puppy, get a lot of puppy stuff, and teach the puppy.)
 Puppies are a lot of work, explains Max, but also a lot of love.
 Which is how Max’s puppy gets the name “Alotta.”
-How sweet it that?!
+How sweet is that?!

 We Want a Dog by Lo Cole